A categorification of the quantum Lefschetz principle: Introduction

 It was shown in~\cite{coates12:_lefsc} that the quantum Lefschetz principle as stated in~\eqref{eq:kkp} can be false when the vector bundle $E$ is not convex (or as soon as $g$ is greater than $0$).
-The reason for this is that $\mathbb{R}^{0}\func{p}_{\ast}\ev^{\ast}E$ no longer equals $\mathbb{R}\func{p}_{\ast}\ev^{\ast}E$ and the twisting Euler class should be corrected by taking into account the term $\mathbb{R}^{1}\func{p}_{\ast}\ev^{\ast}E$: in other words, one should use the full derived pushforward and view the induced cone as a \emph{derived} vector bundle $\mathbb{R}\func{p}_{\ast}\ev^{\ast}E$; this will require viewing our moduli stacks through the lens of derived geometry.
+The reason for this is that $\mathbb{R}^{0}\func{p}_{\ast}\ev^{\ast}E$ no longer equals $\mathbb{R}\func{p}_{\ast}\ev^{\ast}E$ and the twisting Euler class should be corrected by taking into account the term $\mathbb{R}^{1}\func{p}_{\ast}\ev^{\ast}E$: in other words, one should use the full derived pushforward and view the induced cone as a \emph{derived} vector bundle $\mathbb{R}\func{p}_{\ast}\ev^{\ast}E$.
+This will require viewing our moduli stacks through the lens of derived geometry.

-In this note we use this pilosophy to undertake the task of relaxing the hypotheses on~\cref{thm:state-art-qlefschetz} and lifting it to a categorified (and a geometric) statement, by which we mean that: \begin{itemize} \item we will give a formula at the level of a derived $\infty$-category of quasicoherent sheaves, \item we will not need to fix the genus to $0$, \item we will not need to assume that $E$ is convex, or in fact a classical vector bundle (\emph{i.e.} it can come from any object of the $\infty$-category $\cat{Perf}(\shname{O}_{X})$), \item we will not need to assume that the section is regular, as we can allow the target to be any derived scheme rather than a smooth scheme. \end{itemize}
+In this note, we use this philosophy to undertake the task of simultaneousley relaxing the hypotheses on~\cref{thm:state-art-qlefschetz} and lifting it to a categorified (and a geometric) statement, by which we mean that: \begin{itemize} \item we will give a formula at the level of a derived $\infty$-category of quasicoherent sheaves, \item we will not need to fix the genus to $0$, \item we will not need to assume that $E$ is convex, or in fact a classical vector bundle (\emph{i.e.} it can come from any object of the $\infty$-category $\cat{Perf}(\shname{O}_{X})$), \item we will not need to assume that the section is regular, as we can allow the target to be any derived scheme (or even a $1$-algebraic derived stack) rather than a smooth scheme. \end{itemize}

-We note however that only the categorified form of the formula will hold in full generality, as the usual convexity (and genus) hypotheses are still needed to ensure coherence conditions so as to decategorify to $G_{0}$-theory.
+We note however that only the categorified form of the formula will hold in full generality, as the usual convexity (and genus) hypotheses are still needed to ensure bounded-coherence conditions so as to decategorify to $G$-theory.